erizov/Professor/semester_14/lecture_100_documentation_ai/intelligent_search/README.md

 ## Introduction

-Intelligent Search is an advanced graduate-level algorithm.
+Intelligent Search addresses advanced computational challenges in specialized domains.

-This algorithm is part of the advanced curriculum covering cutting-edge topics in computer science and software engineering.
+This topic covers advanced techniques and methodologies used in modern software systems.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A search algorithm that finds target values in data structures.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below